 Let me tell you a little more about Cicely, who I feel really embodies the pioneering spirit of the Great Ocean Road.

 Cicely was born in Hopetoun on 16 September 1895.
-Her father Dennis D Lascelles played an instrumental role in opening up the Mallee and North West Victoria for agriculture.
+Her father Edward Harwood Lascelles played an instrumental role in opening up the Mallee and North West Victoria for agriculture.
+Apart from running several major runs in the Mallee and founding the town of Hopetoun on his Lake Corrong Station, EH Lascelles,(1847-1917) was a partner in the very successful Dennys Lascelles Woolbrokers of Geelong.
 Cicely grew up in Geelong with four sisters and a brother who was killed in France during World War One.
 She was educated at home until she was 15 then she boarded at Toorak College.
 Summers were spent at ’Waverley’, the family’s holiday house at Lorne.

 The Clark and Lascelles families shared many interests including golf and grazing sheep.
 Afternoon tea at ‘Glenara’, Alister Clark’s property near Bulla, was a regular outing for the Lascelles family, and Alister regularly teed off with Cicely and her father.